thehyve/puppet-transmart_core/README.md

 user `tsloader`.
 The repository used to fetch the required TranSMART packages from is configurable and defaults to `repo.thehyve.nl`.

-This module only supports the [development version of TranSMART](https://github.com/thehyve/transmart-core), which is expected to be released later this year.
+This module only supports the [17.x versions of TranSMART](https://github.com/thehyve/transmart-core).